CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.WarnWhenAgentWillDieFromWorking/README.md

 #### Added

 - Added Info.xml file to add the version number and description in the in-game mod menu.

+#### Fixed

+- Nothing There
+    - No longer checks for Justice below Level 4 (does not actually kill the agent).
+    - Only checks for Fortitude below Level 4 if Nothing There is already disguised (before it would warn for Fortitude below Level 4 even if Nothing There was not disguised).
+    - No longer always warns when Nothing There is disguised (Nothing There only kills while disguised if Fortitude is below Level 4).

 ### [1.0.0] - 2023-02-09